-There was an article on an Australian news site a while back that’s worth a quick read.
-It looks at the causality of kids dropping out of sports.
-It starts with the statistic that 70% of kids who start a sport give it up by age 13 and never play it again.
+There was an article on an Australian news site a while back (no longer available) that looked at the causality of kids dropping out of sports.
+It started with the statistic that 70% of kids who start a sport give it up by age 13 and never play it again.
 There are a lot of reasons why this happens.
 I’m sure you can rattle off several without too much thought.

-The one this particular article focuses on is parents, though.
+The one that particular article focused on was parents, though.

 In brief, parents are way too personally invested in their children’s sports.
 Particularly, the ride home afterwards is identified as a major problem area in the child-parent relationship.
 It’s something coaches of youth players would do well to address with their parent groups.

 Now, I will say that in my volleyball experience a lot of kids in some areas get into the sport competitively later than in other sports.
 That doesn’t mean I haven’t seen and heard about some unfortunate parent behavior at those older age groups, however.
 And even if the quit rate after age 13 is much lower than the 70% level of before, that doesn’t mean there can’t be negative impacts from how parents interact with their kids regarding their play.

 6 Steps to Better Practices - Free Guide